 Are you ready for a foodie adventure?
 Sometimes the best-kept epicurean secrets are outside a big city’s restaurant circle.
 Explore these sought-after cafes, diners and lounges that excel in all things local: food, flair and fun.

 Love the Milwaukee Public Market?
 Make a trip to Field to Fork in Sheboygan.
 It’s more slow-paced, farm-to-table focused, and creative.
-You’ll find a cafe serving hipster classics like quinoa bowls with tofu curls and chorizo breakfast burritos, alongside a juice bar, in-house coffee roastery, bakery and mini grocery store.
-Field to Fork is most popular for breakfast and lunch, but their Latin-inspired dinner menu is worth checking out, too.
+You’ll find a cafe serving hipster classics like chorizo breakfast burritos, alongside a juice bar, in-house coffee roastery, bakery and mini grocery store.
+Field to Fork is most popular for breakfast and lunch, but their inspired dinner menu is worth checking out, too.

 Near the Twin Cities